mjfrigaard/sharing-your-work/manuscript/04chapter.md

 Git is also a helpful way of thinking about the file changes in our project.
 The terminology of Git is strange at first, but if you use Git long enough, you'll be thinking about your code in terms of 'adds', 'commits,' 'pushes,' 'pulls,' and 'repos.'
 We'll go over these terms in-depth in the next chapter.

 As someone who analyzes data regularly, we can start to think about how to quantify these concepts, too.
-For example, we can count how many files were changes, or how many lines of code were changed, or even how changes to code in one file can alter what other files do.
+For example, we can count changes to files, or lines of code, or even measure how changes to code in one file can alter what other files do.
 All of this is exciting because it means we can start to quantify the changes we make, and we begin to think about our work in exciting new ways.

 ## Setting up Git